rackerlabs/technical-blog/content/blog/2019-11-15-sap-hana-mandate-what-does-it-mean-for-the-channel/index.md

 metaDescription: "In 2025, SAP will end mainstream maintenance and support for all ERP product installations that originated before SAP S4/HANA."
 ogTitle: "How does the SAP HANA Mandate affect your business?"
 ogDescription: "In 2025, SAP will end mainstream maintenance and support for all ERP product installations that originated before SAP S4/HANA."
+slug: "sap hana mandate what does it mean for the channel"
 ---

 Systems, Applications and Products (SAP) products help companies manage their financials, logistics, human resources, and other business areas.
 SAP started as a mainframe-based, financial software package in 1973.
 It entered the client/server world in 1992 and began running in many operating systems and databases.
 In 2004, SAP became SAP Enterprise Resource Planning Central Component (ERP/ECC).
 It is estimated that more than 34% of all global transactions interact with SAP software at some point.
 More than 425,000 businesses use SAP and 80% of SAP's customer base is in the Small to Medium-sized Business (SMB) sector.